 First, we created a variable with the value 4.
 When asked, Python tells us this variable is of class int, which is short for integer.
 Follow the link for a more thorough explanation of integers, if you like.

 Next, we create a string.
 And when asked, Python indeed tells us that it is of class str, short for string.
-It’s now time to learn more about Python strings.
+It’s almost time to learn more about Python strings, but there’s one last topic I want to discuss first.

 Valid Python variable names

-You can’t use all characters in a variable name; there are a few rules we need to abide by.
+Some characters are not allowed in a variable name; there are a few rules we need to abide by.
 Let’s start with the complete list of valid characters that can appear in a variable name:

 - Lowercase and uppercase letters: a-z and A-Z